Quasar: Development of physical understanding (1960s)

-Various explanations were proposed during the 1960s and 1970s, each with their own problems.
+Various explanations were proposed during the 1960s and 1970s, each with its own problems.
 It was suggested that quasars were nearby objects, and that their redshift was not due to the expansion of space but rather to light escaping a deep gravitational well.
 This would require a massive object, which would also explain the high luminosities.
 However, a star of sufficient mass to produce the measured redshift would be unstable and in excess of the Hayashi limit.
 Quasars also show forbidden spectral emission lines, previously only seen in hot gaseous nebulae of low density, which would be too diffuse to both generate the observed power and fit within a deep gravitational well.
 There were also serious concerns regarding the idea of cosmologically distant quasars.
 One strong argument against them was that they implied energies that were far in excess of known energy conversion processes, including nuclear fusion.
 There were suggestions that quasars were made of some hitherto unknown stable form of antimatter in similarly unknown types of region of space, and that this might account for their brightness.
 Others speculated that quasars were a white hole end of a wormhole, or a chain reaction of numerous supernovae.

 Eventually, starting from about the 1970s, many lines of evidence (including the first X-ray space observatories, knowledge of black holes and modern models of cosmology) gradually demonstrated that the quasar redshifts are genuine and due to the expansion of space, that quasars are in fact as powerful and as distant as Schmidt and some other astronomers had suggested, and that their energy source is matter from an accretion disc falling onto a supermassive black hole.
 This included crucial evidence from optical and X-ray viewing of quasar host galaxies, finding of "intervening" absorption lines, which explained various spectral anomalies, observations from gravitational lensing, Gunn's 1971 finding that galaxies containing quasars showed the same redshift as the quasars, and Kristian's 1973 finding that the "fuzzy" surrounding of many quasars was consistent with a less luminous host galaxy.

-This model also fits well with other observations suggesting that many or even most galaxies have a massive central black hole.
+This model also fits well with other observations suggesting that many galaxies have a massive central black hole.
 It would also explain why quasars are more common in the early universe: as a quasar draws matter from its accretion disc, there comes a point when there is less matter nearby, and energy production falls off or ceases, as the quasar becomes a more ordinary type of galaxy.